ropas/pytea/doc/config.md

 ### `logLevel: "none" | "result-only" | "reduced" | "full"`

-This option determines how detailed Pytea will print the analysis result to the user.
+This option determines how detailed Pytea will print the analysis result.

-`-l, --log` option of `pytea.py` will give an alias of this Node option.
-This option of Z3 side will be given as integer number (0 to 3), like `--log=2`.
+Python script has an alias of this option.
+Use `-l` or `--log`, like `--log=1` (`logLevel` will be set to `"result-only"`).

 #### `none`

-Node side runs silently.
-Print final results of Z3 side only.
+Online analyzer will execute the analysis silently.
+Print only the result of offline analyzer.

 ```bash
 > python bin/pytea.py --log=0 path/to/source.py